georgheinze/StabilityMeasures/README.md

-Source code for manuscript "Selection of variables for multivariable models: opportunities and limitations in quantifying model stability by resampling" by Christine Wallisch, Daniela Dunkler, Geraldine Rauch, Riccardo de Bin, Georg Heinze, Statistics in Medicine 2020, (https://dx.doi.org/10.1002/sim.8779)(DOI:10.1002/sim.8779).
+Source code for manuscript "Selection of variables for multivariable models: opportunities and limitations in quantifying model stability by resampling" by Christine Wallisch, Daniela Dunkler, Geraldine Rauch, Riccardo de Bin, Georg Heinze, Statistics in Medicine 2020, https://dx.doi.org/10.1002/sim.8779.

-For questions, comments or remarks about the code please contact Christine Wallisch (christine.wallisch@meduniwien.ac.at).
+For questions, comments or remarks about the code please post here or contact Christine Wallisch (christine.wallisch@meduniwien.ac.at).

 These are the proceeding steps to reproduce the results presented in the article: